 10. Illinois: 5-4-1 — None

 USC won the Pacific Coast Conference, while Ohio State won the Western Conference.
 What a Rose Bowl matchup that could have been!
 Tennessee did not win the SEC, nor did the Vols win the matchup against USC, so that’s easy to dismiss right there.
-Oklahoma State (8-1) won the Missouri Valley Conference, and its only loss came to a military-base school.
+Oklahoma A&M (8-1) won the Missouri Valley Conference, and its only loss came to a military-base school.

 That leaves us with the independents, really: Army, Michigan State (6-1), Notre Dame, and Yale (7-0-1).
 But the Irish lost to both Army and Navy, so they’re out.
 The Spartans lost to Missouri, which finished 3-5-2, and MSU also played two small colleges; that’s a weak schedule.